adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 There are two approaches you can take.

-## 1. Encapsulating states to the module
+## 1. Encapsulating state to the module

 If you have a constructor that is responsible for making an element toggle visibility then consider specifying a class name that pertains to the module during instantiation: